Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: De-convolution

-The architecture of $\tt{PI-AstroDeconv}$ is illustrated in Fig.~\ref{fig:deconv_unet}.
-It consists of yellow blocks that depict convolutional layers, red blocks representing pooling layers, and gray-green blocks indicating upsampling operations.
+The architecture of {\tt{PI-AstroDeconv}} is illustrated in Fig.~\ref{fig:deconv_unet}.
+It uses color-coded blocks: yellow for convolutional layers, red for pooling layers, and gray-green for upsampling operations.
 The left half of the network illustrates the downsampling path, while the right half represents the upsampling path.
-The number of channels is indicated at the bottom of each block, and the arrows above the image symbolize the connections between network layers.
-The numbers below each layer in the network denote the quantity of convolutional kernels present in that specific layer.
-Moreover, the letters indicate variations in image dimensions within the layer, with "I" specifically denoting the size of the input image.
-The blocks on the far left and far right of the network represent the input and output, respectively, illustrated as deep blue circles.
-Between the U-Net network and the output, a depth convolutional layer appears as a yellow circle.
+The number of channels is indicated at the bottom of each block, and the arrows above the image represent the connections between the network layers.
+The numbers below each layer in the network denote the number of convolutional kernels present in that specific layer.
+Moreover, the letters indicate variations in image dimensions within the layer, with ``I" specifically denoting the size of the input image.
+The blocks on the far left and far right of the network represent the input and label, respectively, illustrated as deep blue circles.
+Between the {\tt{U-Net}} network and the label, a depthwise convolutional layer appears as a yellow circle.
 This layer utilizes convolutional kernels resembling telescope beams and is accelerated using FFT.
-The network obtains the input and labels (Ground Truth) from telescope observations, with its objective being to produce the same information as the input.
-The network's final prediction emerges from the last layer of the U-Net, represented as the last pink layer.
+Network inputs and ground truth labels are sourced from the telescope.
+The model is trained to embed physical priors through convolutional layers, ensuring outputs align with the original observations.
+The network's final prediction emerges from the last layer~(the yellow one) of the {\tt{U-Net}}.
+The symbols $+$, $\times$, and $\equiv$ represent concatenation, convolution, and exact equality, respectively.